-If we have created a perception of value and a sense of urgency, we will see the greatest number of showings when your property is first introduced to the marketplace.
+If there is a perception of value and a sense of urgency, the greatest number of showings will occur when your property is first introduced to the marketplace.
 These buyers are the best buyers because they are seasoned, financially qualified buyers who have been working with a Realtor® for a period of time, have seen the other properties in the area and are knowledgeable about market prices.
-They contacted agents months ago about properties they saw on websites, yard signs or open houses and are now prepared to make offers when they see the right one at the right price.
+They contacted a sales associate months ago about properties they saw on websites, yard signs or open houses and are now prepared to make an offer when they see the right one at the right price.

 So, your best opportunity is during the initial exposure to the market, because with the largest pool of buyers during that time, properties sell at their highest price.

 Buyers pay attention to how long a house has been on the market.
 Let’s look at what buyers may be thinking at different days on market.
 With the house on the market for only two days, it becomes a "must see".
 As the days go on, buyers think the seller is anxious and should be willing to negotiate.
 When the property is on longer, they wonder why it hasn’t sold and think something might be wrong with it.
 So buyer perceptions of value decrease with every day a house is on the market.
 That is another reason a property sells at its highest price in the first days of exposure to the market.

 How do I price my house?

 In a word, realistically.
 That's not to say you can't get what your house is worth.
 You just have to be realistic about its value, and price it accordingly.Your home is only worth what a buyer in the current market is willing to pay.
 In other words, fair market value.

 You will know if your home is priced right by the number of showings.
 If a property is overpriced, the buyer pool and sales associates notice the property when it hits the market, but there is not a perception of value.
 There are no showings and no offers.